Annandale in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by Hunterdon County Cultural and Heritage Commission.

 Location.
-40° 38.696′ N, 74° 52.783′ W. Marker is in Annandale, New Jersey, in Hunterdon County.
-Marker is at the intersection of Main Street and East Street, on the left when traveling east on Main Street.
+40° 38.403′ N, 74° 53.422′ W. Marker is in Annandale, New Jersey, in Hunterdon County.
+Marker is on Beaver Avenue, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Annandale NJ 08801, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Annandale Reformed Church (approx. ¼ mile away); Annandale Historic District (approx. 0.3 miles away); Jones Tavern (approx. 0.7 miles away); Christopher Vought House (approx. one mile away); Mountainview Youth Correctional Facility (approx. one mile away); a different marker also named Mountainview Youth Correctional Facility (approx. one mile away); Springside Farm (approx. 1.4 miles away); Gen. George W. Taylor (approx. 1½ miles away).
+At least 8 other markers are within one mile of this marker, measured as the crow flies.
+Annandale Historic District (approx. 0.4 miles away); Christopher Vought House (approx. half a mile away); Annandale Reformed Church (approx. half a mile away); Central Railroad Of New Jersey (approx. 0.7 miles away); Gen. George W. Taylor General George W. Taylor (approx. 0.9 miles away); Capt.
+Archd.
+S. Taylor (approx. 0.9 miles away); Town of Clinton, New Jersey (approx. one mile away).
 Touch for a list and map of all markers in Annandale.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 11, 2009, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,690 times since then and 41 times this year.
-Photos: 1, 2, 3. submitted on March 11, 2009, by Alan Edelson of Union Twsp., New Jersey. • J. J. Prats was the editor who published this page.
+This page was last revised on December 28, 2020.
+It was originally submitted on April 22, 2009, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 1,703 times since then and 32 times this year.
+Photos: 1, 2. submitted on April 22, 2009, by Alan Edelson of Union Twsp., New Jersey. • Christopher Busta-Peck was the editor who published this page.